febriarief/Silent-Face-Anti-Spoofing/README_EN.md

 This project is Silent-Face-Anti-Spoofing belongs to [minivision technology](https://www.minivision.cn/).
 You can scan the QR code below to get APK and install it on Android side to experience the effect of real time living detection(silent face anti-spoofing detection).
 <img src="https://github.com/minivision-ai/Silent-Face-Anti-Spoofing/blob/master/images/静默活体APK.jpeg" width="200" height="200" align=center />

+## Overview

+This repository contains the cloned content from the original repository located at [Silent-Face-Anti-Spoofing](https://github.com/minivision-ai/Silent-Face-Anti-Spoofing).
+The purpose of this project is to address the critical issue of facial spoofing attacks by providing an efficient and robust anti-spoofing solution.

 ## Introduction

 In this project, we open source the silent face anti-spoofing model with training architecture, data preprocessing method, model training & test script and open source APK for real time testing.